sebbekarlsson/plot/README.md

     <img src="img/scrot.png">
 </div>

+## WIP
+> Please don't use this as it's a work in progress.

 ## Building it
 > First make sure you have `cmake` installed,
 > then run the following commands: